input-output-hk/scrolls/src/reducers/liquidity_by_token_pair/README.md

 This reducer intends to aggregate changes across different AMM DEXs (decentralized exchanges).
 It currently supports the most popular ones which includes:

 - MinSwap
+- Muesliswap
 - SundaeSwap
 - Wingriders

-Note, that Muesliswap is not a pure AMM DEX and therefore, its liquidity for different token pairs cannot be indexed in a similar way.
+### Note

+> Muesliswap is considered a hybrid DEX, offering orderbook liquidity and liquidity via pool in form of an AMM DEX.
+This reducer currently only observes its liquidity pools.

 ## Configuration